Coyote Falls: Awards

 The film was nominated in the 38th Annie Awards and was shortlisted for an Academy Award.

 Release

-Coyote Falls was released theatrically with Cats & Dogs: The Revenge of Kitty Galore, and included on the DVD and Blu-ray releases of the film.
+Coyote Falls was released theatrically with Cats & Dogs: The Revenge of Kitty Galore, and is included on the DVD and Blu-ray releases of the film.

 The short was included on the Looney Tunes Super Stars' Road Runner and Wile E. Coyote: Supergenius Hijinks DVD.
 It was also included as a bonus on the DVD release of Looney Tunes: Rabbits Run.